Ali-aw/Operating-System/README.md

 Achievements & Rewards

 # Advanced Functions
-1- A client can ask the server to send him the list of connected players 2- Clients can chat
+&nbsp;&nbsp;1- A client can ask the server to send him the list of connected players<br />
+&nbsp;&nbsp;2- Clients can chat